+Some thoughts on sense and sensibility . . .
 A personality, or psychic system, shapes itself through reactions to all sorts of external stimuli, including the presence of other people.
 There are three possible reactions to things in the world: indifference, sympathy, and antipathy.
-According to Simmel, the neutral reaction of indifference is rare.
+But according to Simmel, the neutral reaction of indifference is rare.
 Our feelings of sympathy or antipathy can be so subtle that we might consider them neutral, but if we were drawn into closer proximity to the thing we would likely feel more overt sympathy or antipathy.
+We might feel indifferent towards a little bit of noise but hate the noise as it becomes louder or more frequent.

 If a psychic system responded the same way to everything, which would mean feeling indifferent to everything, repelled by everything, or attracted to everything–the personality would remain the same; it would never change or evolve (implying absence of autopoiesis).
 But because I am repelled by or attracted to a particular person, architectural design, book, piece of music, etc., I develop a unique personality.
 I become who I am by loving some people, admiring some works of art, detesting some people, being disgusted by some foods, etc.